A Simple Unified Uncertainty-Guided Framework for Offline-to-Online Reinforcement Learning: SUNG

 \subsection{Optimistic Exploration via Bi-level Action Selection}

 A main line of model-free offline RL methods perform conservative objectives to penalize OOD actions during offline pretraining.
 However, such conservative objectives inherently limit agents' exploration power, which impedes agents to fully benefit from online finetuning \cite{o3f}.
 To overcome this limitation, our goal is to properly measure the informativeness of unseen actions, and then select the most informative action for exploration.
+To achieve this, we propose an optimistic exploration strategy via bi-level action selection mechanism.
+In this subsection, we first formulate the objective of the optimistic exploration strategy, and then propose a practical bi-level action selection mechanism to find approximate solutions of this optimization objective.

-To achieve this, we propose an optimistic exploration strategy based on the principle of optimism in the face of uncertainty \cite{r-max, ucb}.
-The key insight is that an informative action is expected to possess both high Q value and high uncertainty.
+To overcome the constrained exploratory behavior issue, we propose an optimistic exploration strategy based on the principle of optimism in the face of uncertainty, which is theoretically grounded on the upper confidence bound (UCB) algorithm \cite{r-max, ucb} in the bandit setting.
+The key insight here is that we encourage the agents to select informative actions with both high Q value and high uncertainty.

-Existing works typically estimate epistemic uncertainty via Q ensembles and derive an upper confidence bound (UCB) to direct the exploration \cite{ucb-rl, oac, sunrise}.
+Previous works typically estimate epistemic uncertainty via Q ensembles and utilize the UCB algorithm to direct the exploration \cite{ucb-rl, oac, sunrise}.
 Different from them, we extend this idea by utilizing $\mathcal{U}(s,a)$ for uncertainty quantification.
 To avoid inaccurate estimates for Q value and uncertainty, we only select near-on-policy actions for exploration.
 Consequently, the objective of the exploration policy $\pi_E(s)$ is to maximize the informativeness while remaining near-on-policy, i.e.,

-where $\beta$ controls the optimism level and $\delta$ controls the on-policyness.
-As such, the derived behavior policy can not only increase the chance of executing informative actions according to the principal of optimism in the face of uncertainty, but also guarantee the on-policyness to ensure the stability.
+where $\beta$ controls the optimism level and $\delta$ controls the on-policyness, given a general assumption of smoothness in the physical transition model \cite{td3}.
+As such, the derived behavior policy can not only encourage informative actions according to the principal of optimism in the face of uncertainty, but also guarantee the on-policyness to ensure the stability.

-However, such an optimization problem is impractical to solve due to two main challenges.
-On the one hand, it is not straightforward to find optimal action in high-dimensional continuous action space, which is impossible to enumerate exhaustively.
-On the other hand, it is hard to set a proper value for optimism level $\beta$ because Q value and uncertainty have different value ranges across different tasks, which necessitates task-specific hyper-parameter tuning.
+However, such an optimization problem is impractical to solve due to two main challenges: (1) It is not straightforward to find optimal action in high-dimensional continuous action space, which is impossible to enumerate exhaustively.
+(2) It is hard to set a proper value for optimism level $\beta$ because Q value and uncertainty have different value ranges across different tasks, which necessitates task-specific hyper-parameter tuning.